kaihendry/dabase.com/content/blog/post-covid-office-space.md

 We realize we need to bond.
 We need the opportunity to intensively work together around a table.

 Barring annual conferences, summits and such, ideally we need to use office space as a way of ramping up a team.

-The team needs a private room with a large table.

-Ideally with a large shared monitor / screen.

-Ideally kitted up like home, with USB-C docking stations.
-External inputs.

-Ideally kitted up similar to home, with A/V facilities (sound proofing), to allow people to dial in via Zoom or something.

-Ideally setup like home to be quiet and productive, no interruptions of an open space.
+Teams need private rooms with a large table; with a large shared monitor / screen and conferencing capabilities for remote members to dial in.
+There should be multiple docking stations for external inputs.

+Sound proofing is needed to minimise interruptions, and allow productivity and focus.

 # Reality

-I've noticed that [LinkedIn office redesign](https://www.youtube.com/watch?v=p_J3o8VU5rw) looks at best being able to privately take calls away from your "shared" desk.
+I have yet to come across an office design that has cracked it.
+For example, I’ve noticed that LinkedIn office redesign looks at best being able to privately take calls away from your “shared/social” desk.
 This is not conducive for team work.
+An open office space does not work!

-We don't need offices to become like home.

-We need offices to facilitate face to face team work.
+We don’t need offices to become like home; we need offices to facilitate face to face team work and bonding.